1) ACCESSING AND USING HEALTH AND MENTAL HEALTH SERVICES

 We have developed and tested a program called: Parenting Matters: Helping parents with young children.
 The target population is parents of young children (age 2-5 years) seen by family physicians who have concerns about their children's sleeping and bedtime behaviours, or discipline.
 Treatment consists of brief self-help booklets and support from a telephone coach.
 A variety of issues and questions will be examined in this line of research including the effects of early intervention for children with mild levels of behaviour problems, identifying factors that predict who will benefit from brief parenting interventions, primary care models for psychology, and ways of collaborating with family physicians.
 In a series of randomized clinical trials, over 550 parents were enrolled (Reid et al., 2013).

 We were awarded a CIHR Sleep and Circadian Rhythms Team grant, entitled “Better Nights/Better Days: Improving Psychosocial Health Outcomes in Children with Behavioural Insomnia”.
 This 5-year project is developing, implementing and evaluating web-based sleep interventions for children ages 1-10 years.
-Three randomized clinical trials will be conducted to test the effectiveness of programs for toddlers (1-2 years), preschoolers (3-5 years) and school-aged children (6-10 years).
-The PI is Dr. Penny Corkum at Dalhousie University, and the London site will be responsible for recruitment, assessment, and treatment for families in Ontario and Manitoba.
+A randomized clinical trial testing the effectiveness of program has recently been completed.
 This research brings together an outstanding team of sleep researchers along with a number of important partners.
-The project will provide opportunities for students to learn about delivering evidence-based treatments for pediatric sleep problems, distance-based treatments, and randomized clinical trial design.
 For more information see the Better Nights, Better Days website.

 b) Outcomes of sleep problems